Wedding Photo -Complete Tutorial to Wedding Photography 2019

 - Don’t expect or require the couple to make an immediate decision

 Why Engagement Photos are Important

 While not part of the wedding day celebrations, engagement photos can and should be an integral part of your wedding photography services.
 For the couple, an engagement photo is the perfect memory of the time they decided to get married.
 It traditionally accompanies the engagement announcement, and as a great portrait of the couple often finds a special place in their home for years to come.

 For photographers, planning and shooting engagement photos support one of the tenets of my wedding photography philosophy; the personal relationship and trust you build with your clients allows you to get the best images possible on their wedding day.

-Spending more time with clients before the wedding and getting to know them increases their comfort level with you and making them more relax during the photo shoot.
+Spending more time with clients before the wedding and getting to know them increases their comfort level with you and making them more relaxed during the photo shoot.

 - Looking at each other

 - On bended knee